The complexity of Free-Flood-It on 2xn boards: Free-Flood-It on boards

 \begin{lma} If we can flood $B_G$ in $N+k$ steps (for some $0 \leq k \leq |V|$), then $G$ has a vertex cover of size at most $k$. \end{lma}

 \begin{proof} Suppose the sequence $S$ floods $B_G$, where $|S| = N+k$.
-Observe that, if we contract monochromatic components of the coloured graph corresponding to $B_G$, we obtain a tree $T$.
-Let $P$ be the unique path in $P$ joining the two vertices in $T$ that correspond to the monochromatic components incident with opposite ends of the board and note that, by Lemma \ref{no-leaf-moves}, we may assume that all moves of $S$ are played in $\bare(T) \subseteq P$.
-Moreover, $S$ must flood $P$ when played in this isolated path.
+Observe that, if we contract monochromatic components of the coloured graph corresponding to $B_G$, we obtain a tree $T$ (consisting of a path with $2m$ pendant leaf vertices); we will denote by $\omega$ the colouring this tree inherits from $B_G$.
+Let $P$ be the unique path in $T$ joining the two vertices in $T$ that correspond to the monochromatic components incident with opposite ends of the board and note that, by Lemma \ref{no-leaf-moves}, we may assume that all moves of $S$ are played in $\bare(T) \subseteq P$; moreover $S$ must flood $P$ when played in this isolated path.
+By Lemma \ref{no-pointless-moves} we may further assume that every move in $S$ decreases the number of monochromatic components of $T$ by at least one.

 We will say that a component of colour $d$ is \emph{eliminated} by the move $\alpha$ if $\alpha$ changes the colour of that component, linking it to an adjacent component of colour $d' \neq d$.
-We say that $\alpha$ \emph{eliminates the colour $d$} if it removes the last component of colour $d$ remaining in the graph.
+We say that $\alpha$ \emph{eliminates the colour $d$} if it eliminates the last component of colour $d$ remaining in the graph.

-Suppose that, for some $v \in V$, a single move $\alpha \in S$ eliminates two components $A_1$ and $A_2$ of $P$ that both have colour $v$ initially. $A_1$ and $A_2$ cannot belong to the same gadget $G_e$ so, for $\alpha$ to eliminate them both, the moves played in $S$ before $\alpha$ must create a single monochromatic component $A$ containing both $A_1$ and $A_2$.
-Such a component $A$ must contain $i \geq 2r$ different colours under the original colouring, and so $S$ must include at least $i-1$ moves played in this section of the path before $\alpha$ (so in total at least $i$ moves of $S$ are played in $A$).
-But there are at least $mr - (i - 2r)$ colours on the path outside $A$ (as at least $2r$ of the colours in $A$ must also appear outside $A$), and all but one of these must be eliminated by moves played outside $A$.
-This gives

-a contradiction.
-So we may assume that no move in $S$ eliminates more than one component that originally has colour $v \in V$.

-Now consider the leaves of $T$, and let $\bar{S}$ be the set of moves in $S$ that eliminate the second leaf in each $G_e'$.
-Suppose that one leaf in $G_e'$ has already been eliminated, and that the move $\alpha \in \bar{S}$ removes the second leaf.
-Since one leaf has already been eliminated, no components in $G_e \cap P$ which originally had a colour $v \in V$ still have colour $v$.
-Suppose that $\alpha$ reduces the number of monochromatic components on $P$.
-By the reasoning above, if $\alpha$ links $G_e'$ to another component outside $G_e$ that originally had colour $v$, we would have a contradiction with $|S| > N + |V|$, so in fact $\alpha$ must link $G_e'$ to a component in $G_e$ whose colour was previously changed to $v$ by some move $\beta$; such a move $\beta$ could not decrease the number of monochromatic components of $P$.
-Thus, for every $\alpha \in \bar{S}$, there is at least one move of $S$ that does not decrease the number of monochromatic components of $P$.